seeren/cache/README.md

     $response = $response->withStatus(304);
 }
 ```
+You can check if a cache item is hit before fetching data, then you can compare server request headers before update view

 ## Item Usage

 #### `Seeren\Cache\CacheItem`
-Pools have to manage items, but the item last() method can be used for formatting GMT date
+The item last() method can be used for formatting GMT date, he is very helpful for manage http cache
 ```php
 $response = $response
 ->withHeader("ETag", $eTag)